hashicorp/terraform-provider-azurerm/website/docs/d/monitor_scheduled_query_rules_alert.html.markdown

 `metricTrigger` supports the following:

-* `metricColumn` - (Required) Evaluation of metric on a particular column.
+* `metricColumn` - Evaluation of metric on a particular column.
-* `metricTriggerType` - (Required) Metric Trigger Type - 'Consecutive' or 'Total'.
+* `metricTriggerType` - Metric Trigger Type - 'Consecutive' or 'Total'.
-* `operator` - (Required) Evaluation operation for rule - 'Equal', 'GreaterThan' or 'LessThan'.
+* `operator` - Evaluation operation for rule - 'Equal', 'GreaterThan' or 'LessThan'.
-* `threshold` - (Required) The threshold of the metric trigger.
+* `threshold` - The threshold of the metric trigger.

 ---

 `trigger` supports the following:

-* `metricTrigger` - (Optional) A `metricTrigger` block as defined above.
+* `metricTrigger` - A `metricTrigger` block as defined above.
 Trigger condition for metric query rule.
-* `operator` - (Required) Evaluation operation for rule - 'Equal', 'GreaterThan' or 'LessThan'.
+* `operator` - Evaluation operation for rule - 'Equal', 'GreaterThan' or 'LessThan'.
-* `threshold` - (Required) Result or count threshold based on which rule should be triggered.
+* `threshold` - Result or count threshold based on which rule should be triggered.